projectsesame/sesame/site/content/docs/v1.5.0/httpproxy.md

 #### TLS Certificate Delegation

-In order to support wildcard certificates, TLS certificates for a `*.somedomain.com`, which are stored in a namespace controlled by the cluster administrator, Contour supports a facility known as TLS Certificate Delegation.
+In order to support wildcard certificates, TLS certificates for a `*.somedomain.com`, which are stored in a namespace controlled by the cluster administrator, Sesame supports a facility known as TLS Certificate Delegation.
-This facility allows the owner of a TLS certificate to delegate, for the purposes of referencing the TLS certificate, permission to Contour to read the Secret object from another namespace.
+This facility allows the owner of a TLS certificate to delegate, for the purposes of referencing the TLS certificate, permission to Sesame to read the Secret object from another namespace.

 The `TLSCertificateDelegation` resource defines a set of `delegations` in the `spec`.
 Each delegation references a `secretName` from the namespace where the `TLSCertificateDelegation` is created as well as describing a set of `targetNamespaces` in which the certificate can be referenced.